 Choice and consent are crucial to the process - we do not rely on coercion; rather we invite people into dialogue, collaboration and growth

-Harassment and gender-based violence are cultural problems, not just individual ones - we are all learning and unlearning
+Workplace harassment, workplace harm and gender-based violence are social, systemic and sectoral problems, not just individual ones - we are all learning and unlearning

 Privacy is extremely important - we understand that reputation and relationships are integral to arts livelihoods, and concerns about privacy are a barrier to seeking support; we’ve put a number of mechanisms in place to care for the confidentiality of everyone involved